-Atrioventricular (AV) Canal
+Atrioventricular (AV) Canal in Children

 An atrioventricular (AV) canal defect is a congenital heart defect.
 This means that your child is born with it.
 This condition includes the following heart problems: